 One of the major schools of improvisational acting (improv) developed not as an exercise for actors, but as a tool to help creative writers develop new material and overcome blocks.
-Improv itself is really the art of trying to present a first draft of a play that’s so good it’s worthy of an audience.
+Improv itself is really the art of trying to present the first draft of a play that’s so good it’s worthy of an audience.
 It doesn’t always work, quality wise, but with improv you always get something.

 Without an audience, you have the ability to go back and perfect your draft until it’s fantastic.
-Instead of this making writers feel free to do whatever they want in their first draft, many people have difficulty even completing a first draft.
+Instead of this making writers feel free to do whatever they want in their first draft, many people have difficulty even completing the first draft.
 It occurred to me that these rules might help writers free themselves up while writing.

 Following these simple, basic rules of improv will get you a completed first draft and, over time, improve the quality of your first drafts of both fiction and non-fiction.
 There are great stories that break all these rules, so they really aren’t rules so much as suggestions.
 In my opinion, it’s better to break one of these rules in a second draft rather than the first.